-While driving further the scenery was getting better and better.
-The mountains around us were getting bigger and very red.
-Finally, we arrived at the state border.
-Here we were waiting for another search, knowing how it works.
+While driving further, the scenery was getting better and better.
+The mountains around us were getting bigger and redder.
+Finally, we arrived at the state border, where we were waiting for another search, but we already knew how it works.

 We immediately surrendered the potatoes and onions.
-I confessed, we also had mushrooms and the customs officer looked at us strangely and then said that he wanted to see them.
+I confessed that we also had mushrooms, and the customs officer looked at us strangely before saying that he wanted to see them.
 Once he found out that they were only harmless cooking mushrooms, he left us alone.

 So we were again left with no vegetables, honey, rice, and nuts.
-What was important, we were already travelling in Western Australia.
-That was the third state that we entered after we left Victoria.
+But the important thing was that we were now travelling in Western Australia, which was the third state we had entered since leaving Victoria.

 Lake Argyle – infinity swimming pool

-A few kilometres abroad we turned into the dam to see the largest lake in Australia – Lake Argyle.
-And I must admit it made a phenomenal impression on us.
+A few kilometers ahead, we turned into the dam area to see the largest lake in Australia – Lake Argyle.
+I must admit, it left a phenomenal impression on us.

-A huge body of water, dramatic mountains, and the blue sky hanging over the lake – it was amazing.
-We stayed at a campsite with a beautiful lake view.
+The huge body of water, dramatic mountains, and the blue sky hanging over the lake were amazing.
+We decided to stay at a campsite with a beautiful view of the lake.

-After 250 km of driving, we all dreamed of a refreshing swim, but unfortunately, we had to wash our camper trailer first.
-After driving in Gregory National Park, it had a 2 cm layer of dust, and we didn’t like the idea of having dust in our beds.
+After driving 250 km, we were all looking forward to a refreshing swim but, we had to wash our camper trailer first.
+It had a 2 cm layer of dust after driving through Gregory National Park, and we also didn’t like the idea of sleeping in a bed full of dust.

 Once this was done we headed for the pool.

-The water was cold, but we all got into the pool anyway (even me), because the view was breathtaking.
-At sunset, we went on a short trail.
-Someone was playing a bagpipe and people were sitting on chairs on the edge of the cliff.
-They were staring at the red rocks on the other side of the lake.
+Although the water was cold, we all got in anyway (even me) because the view was breathtaking.
+Later on, at sunset, we went on a short trail.
+We heard someone playing the bagpipes and saw people sitting on chairs on the edge of the cliff, gazing at the red rocks on the other side of the lake.

-At first glance, the dam looked small, but when we went closer and stood on it, we could appreciate the height of it.
+At first glance, the dam appeared small, but as we got closer and stood on it, we were able to appreciate its height.